Polar Tours Logo 1200px full color svg

 What we love about the Sylvia Earle

-A tribute to women in science, floating in the form of a Citizen Science Lab onboard.
+A floating tribute to women in science, featuring a Citizen Science Lab onboard

-Her diverse range of activities includes snorkeling, kayaking, scuba diving, and more.
+Her wide variety of activities including snorkelling, kayaking, scuba diving and more.

-Panoramic views can be found everywhere, from observation decks to balcony cabins and even the sauna.
+Panoramic views everywhere—from observation decks to balcony cabins and even the sauna.

 Sylvia Earle Final Exterior